Writing

 Design Twitter

 This post is delayed—I was planning to commemorate 10 years of being on Twitter back in July, but other things got in the way.
-However, with the furore around Elon Musk’s buy-out of the site, it seems pertinent to write about Twitter now, especially as many people I follow are starting to flee the platform and set up elsewhere because of Mr Tesla’s venture capitalism and questionable ethics.
+However, with the furore around Elon Musk’s buy-out of the site, it seems pertinent to write about Twitter now, especially as many people I follow are starting to flee the platform and set up elsewhere because of Musk’s venture capitalism and questionable ethics.
 For now, I’ve made the decision to stay put though.
-While my activity on Twitter had started to wane long before Musk bought it up, the idea of setting up something else…
+While my activity on Twitter had started to wane long before Musk bought it up, the idea of setting up something else seems…

 Continue reading